This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The post-sunset feast is typically held inside the masjid or in the surrounding especially set up tents.
 The types of dishes being served naturally vary from day to day, but some of the most prevalent Ramadan dishes include thareed, cooked meat with gravy, vegetables and served with bread, harees, a type of boiled ground wheat mixed with meat and served with kebabs, and ever the crowd-pleaser, ghouzi, a hearty dish of rice and different types of meat.

-Another popular staple meal from Bahrain is Machboos, which is rice that is cooked with special herbs, chicken, lamb, beef, or shrimp.
-Saloona is a Bahraini stew that is often found on the Ramadan table.
+Another popular staple meal from Bahrain is Machboos, which is rice cooked with special herbs, chicken, lamb, beef, or shrimp.
+Saloona is a Bahraini stew often found on the Ramadan table.

 Machboos.
 Image © The Daring Gourmet

-Following the Iftar, gatherings called ghabga are held with Bahrainis inviting family and friends into their homes in the hopes of strengthening bonds between them.
-The ghabga is usually held between 11 PM to 2 in the morning in order for the invitees to easily attend the gathering.
-The night reaches its conclusion as the guests excuse themselves and the family once again prepares their Suhoor (pre-dawn meal).
+Following the Iftar, gatherings called ghabga are held, with Bahrainis inviting family and friends into their homes in the hopes of strengthening bonds between them.
+The ghabga is usually held between 11 PM and 2 AM so that the invitees can easily attend the gathering.
+The night reaches its conclusion as the guests excuse themselves, and the family once again prepares their Suhoor (pre-dawn meal).

 Image © dilmunicouple.com